Book cover

 Martin Fowler classifies three ways to use UML: as blueprint, as programming language, or as sketch (link).
 Let’s take a look at each.

 UML as blueprint corresponds to the use of UML envisioned by its creators back in the 1990s.
 In this context, after the requirements specification phase, a set of models—or blueprints—used to be produced to document various aspects of a system.
 Typically, these models were created by analysts using CASE tools and then handed over to programmers for coding.
-Thus, UML as blueprint is recommended when using processes like the Rational Unified Process (RUP).
-Actually, RUP was proposed by software engineers with a strong connection to UML.
+UML as blueprint is thus recommended when using processes like the Rational Unified Process (RUP).
+RUP was, in fact, proposed by software engineers with a strong connection to UML.
 However, as we discussed in Chapter 2, the use of UML to construct detailed and complete models is increasingly rare.
-For example, with agile methods, we do not have an upfront and long design phase.
+For example, in agile methods, we do not have a long and upfront design phase.
 Instead, design decisions are proposed and implemented throughout the sprints.
 Consequently, we will not focus here on using UML as blueprint.

-UML as programming language corresponds to the use of UML advocated by OMG after the standardization of the language.
-Essentially, the goal was to automatically generate code from UML models.
+UML as programming language corresponds to the use of UML advocated by the OMG after the standardization of the language.
+The goal was to automatically generate code from UML models.
 This approach is also known as Model-Driven Development (MDD).
-In an attempt to make MDD viable, UML was expanded and new features and diagrams were introduced in the language.
+In an attempt to make MDD viable, UML was expanded with new features and diagrams being introduced into the language.
 Consequently, the language gained a reputation for being heavy and complex.
-However, even after the addition of this extra complexity, the use of UML for code generation is not common, at least in the vast majority of systems.
+However, even after the addition of this extra complexity, the use of UML for code generation remains uncommon, at least for the vast majority of systems.

-Then we have the third usage scenario, UML as sketch, which corresponds to the scenario we will study in this book.
+The third usage scenario is UML as sketch, which corresponds to the scenario we will study in this book.
 In this case, we use UML to build light and informal diagrams of parts of a system, hence the name sketch.
-These diagrams are used for communication between developers, in two main situations:
+These diagrams are used for communication among developers, in two main situations:

 As sketches are small and informal, one may question the need for a modeling language in this case.
-However, it is better to use a notation that has existed for years and that many developers known than to invent one’s own notation.
+However, it is better to use a notation that has been in use for years and that many developers know than to invent one’s own notation.

 Specifically, using UML as sketch avoids two extremes.
 On the one hand, it avoids the rigid, detailed, and systematic use of UML.
 On the other hand, it avoids the use of an informal notation, whose semantics may not be clear to the team members.
-Additionally, UML is often used in books, tutorials, and documents to explain design techniques.
+Furthermore, UML is often used in books, tutorials, and documents to explain design techniques.
 For example, in Chapter 6, we will use UML to illustrate the mechanics of some design patterns.
-Thus, if the reader has never had contact with UML, they may have difficulty understanding such diagrams.
+Thus, if you have never had contact with UML, you may have difficulty understanding such diagrams.

-To conclude, software models and UML diagrams are used for communication among developers.
-They are written by developers and for developers.
-This is distinct from the goal of requirement documents, such as use cases, which are written by developers but they also can be read and verified by the users of the system under development.
+In summary, software models and UML diagrams are used for communication among developers.
+They are created by developers and for developers.
+This is distinct from the goal of requirements documents, such as use cases, which are created by developers but can also be read and verified by the stakeholders of the system under development.

-Real World: In late 2013, Sebastian Baltes and Stephan Diehl—both researchers at the University of Trier, in Germany—asked 394 developers to complete a survey on the usage of sketches in software design activities (link).
-The developers were spread over 32 countries, though the majority were from Germany (54%).
-The analysis of their responses provides interesting results about the use of sketches in software projects, as described below:
+Real World: In 2013, Sebastian Baltes and Stephan Diehl—both researchers at the University of Trier, in Germany—asked 394 developers to complete a survey on the usage of sketches in software design activities (link).
+The developers were spread across 32 countries, though the majority were from Germany (54%).
+The analysis of their responses revealed interesting results about the use of sketches in software projects, as described below:

-These results highlight the common use of sketches by developers, with nearly half including UML elements, which also reinforces the relevance of studying UML.
+These findings highlight the common use of sketches by developers, with nearly half including UML elements, which underscores the relevance of studying UML.

 UML Diagrams